zevlg/telega.el/README.md

       notifications
 - [x] VoIP calls, including D-Bus call notification
 - [x] Downloading files from the cloud
-- [ ] Uploading files/media to the cloud
+- [x] Uploading files/media (also pasting images from clipboard) to the cloud
 - [x] Emoji support (only in GNU Emacs with surrogate pairs support, see [Bug#24784](https://debbugs.gnu.org/cgi/bugreport.cgi?bug=24784))
 - [x] Display chat actions, such as "@user is typing..."